Which place is cheaper, Prague or Bratislava?

 It's very easy to get around on foot in Prague.
 The tourist area through old town is easily explored on foot.
 Walking around town is the best way to soak up the atmosphere.

 Both Bratislava and Prague have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Prague than Bratislava.
+With generally more activities and things to do, visitors tend to spend more time in Prague than in Bratislava.
+Usually, 1-3 days is a good amount of time for Bratislava, and 2-7 days is enough time in Prague.

 Many travelers enjoy the museums and nightlife when visiting the quaint destination of Bratislava.
 The old town is one of the main draws for visitors.
-One day is often enough time to spend here.
+One day is often enough time to do most activities.

 When visiting Prague, people usually allow for lots of time.
 Anyone can find something fun to do here.
 Make sure you visit the old town while you're here.
 But since there are so many activities, you'll likely want to spend more than one day exploring.